NgHanWei/DCVAE/README.md

 Final results may be found in the following files:
 ```
-dual_output_LDA          Reports the Linear Discriminant Analysis Score for the extracted features according to the true class
+dual_output_LDA.txt          Reports the Linear Discriminant Analysis Score for the extracted features according to the true class
-dual_output_NLL          Reports the test negative log-likeilhood approximated by the total loss
+dual_output_NLL.txt          Reports the test negative log-likeilhood approximated by the total loss
-dual_output_recon        Reports the test reconstruction loss by the final trained model
+dual_output_recon.txt        Reports the test reconstruction loss by the final trained model

 dual_vae_torch.pt            Final saved model weights
 ```